AryanBhagotra/COP26-Analysis/index.md

+### __Our Choice of Further Variables (Dates and Pollutants)__ 📅 💨

+Dates (or, perhaps more accurately, our lack of them) were wholly based on our limited choice of data sets - we will examine this further in the next section.
+As for our choice of pollutants, we had quickly discerned that we required a range of different pollutants in order to avoid the impacts of any selection bias that could have arisen from selecting only one pollution metric.

+Descriptions for our chosen pollutants are as follows:

+- The first polluting gas we looked at was __Carbon Monoxide.__ Carbon monoxide occurs primarily from emissions by fossil-fuel powered engines.
+We decided to look into Carbon Monoxide as one of our pollutants of interest as the API was able to return data on it.
+It seemed natural to focus on the evolution of this gas with the advent of the climate initiative

+- We then decided to look at __Ozone/ Oxygen Trioxide.__ When inhaled, ozone causes severe damage to the lungs.
+Ozone absorbs radiation, consequently acting as a greenhouse gas.
+As such a big contributor to the greenhouse effect, we felt it logical to investigate its evolution.

+- __NO2 or Nitrous Dioxide__ occurs primarily from cars, buses and trucks.
+It gets into the atmosphere, reacting to form Nitric acid (acid rain).
+This acid rain causes damage to buildings and causes the acidification of water bodies, contributing to biodiversity loss.

+- We also examined the __fine particulates (PM2.5)__.
+These appear in the air, reducing the visibility.
+Exposure to PM2.5 has been said to cause premature mortality - so we chose to investigate this as our fourth metric of interest.

+---

 ### __Potential Datasets - Our Options__ 📊

 We found out a lot of data was available online to address our objective.
 Below are the sources we found, with the